ThanduniAluthwala/TemplateApp/README.md

 2. Open it using your favorite IDE.
 3. Change the artifactId, name and description of the service in the pom file.
 4. Refactor the project structure
-5. Initially the main package name is com.qbitum.ifinitybanking.
+5. Initially the main package name is com.qbitum.template.
 Change it to com.qbitum. < your service name>
 6. Change the main method class name to your service name (TemplateserviceApplication ->  <your service name>Application).
 7. Change the main test method class name to your service main test class name. ( TemplateserviceApplicationTests -> <your service name>ApplicationTests)
 8. Now create a new git repository for your service.